hendo-21/PocketPlan/README.md

 ```

 ## What I Learned
-I was motivated my a desire to move beyond my coursework stack, and I wanted a solution that was super light weight, knowing the target customers were myself and my wife.
+I was motivated by a desire to move beyond my coursework stack, and I wanted a solution that was super light weight, knowing the target customers were myself and my wife.
 My goals with this project were to:
 - Experience a new tech stack that used relational databases via an ORM
     - Ultimately this was unnecessary given the simplicity of the database design
 - Build a REST API using Python